My rating: 4 stars

 Malone believed what Professor Challenger told him, but other people made him start pondering his position.
 After a subsequent public presentation by Challenger, he volunteered to go on an expedition whose aim was to prove the veracity of his claims.
 He chose to embark on an adventure!
 That was particularly significant for him, seeing that he had been wanting to pursue one to please the woman he loved, Gladys.
 In this quest for a lost world, he was to be accompanied by Lord John and Professor Summerlee, who was particularly sceptical about the current existence of any prehistorical creatures.

 Throughout the book, there are many allusions to the scientific community.
 The rivalry between scientists was one of the reasons why they were reluctant to accept new discoveries.
-The characters also had conversations about the recognised theories on the evolution of the species, including that of Darwin.
+The characters also had conversations about the accepted theories on the evolution of the species, including that of Darwin.
 But Professor Challenger went further and took the opportunity to present alternative scientific theories that could possibly explain the existence of the lost world.

 Although the reader is aware of the existence of certain prehistoric creatures at a hidden plateau nearby the Amazon rainforest since early on, there is still a sense of adventure and peril throughout.
 Some of the descriptions of the sounds that the characters heard, while pursuing their mission, are poetically fear-inducing.